john-azzaro/Study-React-JSX/README.md

 ```

 ## Nesting Elements will create a prop called "children".
+If you want to nest elements inside other tags (which is very common), you get to use a special prop called "children".

+If you want

 Of course, you are at some point going to want to have nested tags inside other tags, like nesting an ```<h1>``` element inside ```<header>``` or a ```<button>``` inside a ```<form>```.